Vaselinology/GithubAGL/README.md

 3. **Response**: Displays results in UI

 #### Constraints:
-- ❌ No persistent storage (data lost on app closure)
 - ❌ Simplified payment simulation (no real gateway)
 - ❌ No advanced reporting features